-12. Related Parties
+10. Related Parties

-This disclosure note has been prepared using the Council's Register of Members' Declarations of Interest in addition to a specific declaration obtained in respect of related party transactions from Members and Chief Officers.
-The Council is required to disclose material transactions with related parties - bodies and individuals that have the potential to control or influence the Council or to be controlled or influenced by the Council.
-There were no outstanding balances at the 31 March 2020 unless otherwise stated.
+This disclosure note has been prepared using the council's Register of Members' Declarations of Interest respect of related party transactions from Members and using specific declarations obtained in respect of related party transactions from Chief Officers.
+The council is required to disclose material transactions with related parties - bodies and individuals that have the potential to control or influence the council or to be controlled or influenced by the council.
+There were no outstanding balances at the 31 March 2021 unless otherwise stated.